tjmoore/exchange-graph-test/README.md

 A transactionId is used per event to track for testing and to allow the `delete` command to find the events. `--transaction-id` allows specifying of an ID.
 This is used as a prefix, each event will have a unique ID appended.
 On delete it searches for the prefix in each event.

 `create-events` does 10 runs through all mailboxes incrementing date every 2 hours and creates a random number of events per mailbox.
-Due to concurrency limits per mailbox (4 requests) it will only create up to 4 events per mailbox in a run. `--max-events` controls how many events to create per mailbox (a value greater than 4 will result in a max of 4).
+Due to concurrency limits per mailbox (4 requests) it will only create up to 4 events per mailbox in a run. `--max-events` controls how many events to create per mailbox per run (a value greater than 4 will result in a max of 4).

 `get-events` fetches events for the mailboxes with a summary count of events, or with `--dump-events` it will trace the event responses.
 If `--transaction-id` is specified it filters to only those with that prefix in TransactionId.